loricR/Unity-minigames/README.txt

 CHALLENGE MODE:
 This is another choice of game when the player is in the main menu.
-It lauches a random game.
-When the player loses at one game it lauches another game (random between the two others).
+It launches a random game amoung the 3 existing.
+When the player loses at one game it launches another one (random between the two others).
-The player have 5 minutes (timer present on the screeen) to get as much point as possible.
+The player has 5 minutes (timer visible on the screen) to get as much points as possible.